threecuptea/spark_tutorial_2/README.md

     6. SparkSessionZipsExample to be familiar with Spark 2 Dataset/ DataFrame operation.

+    7. FlghtSample is inspired by https://aws.amazon.com/blogs/aws/new-apache-spark-on-amazon-emr/.
+I used small sample to get the taste of schema and validate before move to EMR to dorun it in full-fledge.

 #### Notes regrading to Spark integrated with Hadoop
     Cloudera latest CDH 5.11.x only works with Spark 1.6.0.
 Cloudera Distribution of Apache Spark 2 only works with Cloudera Manager and is distributed as two files: a CSD file and a parcel.
 Follow the instruction on